How about a language learning software that learns you instead of you learning it?

-Every now and then, cultural or grammar notes will land on your lap and help you get a firm grounding on the concepts presented.
+Every now and then, small cultural or grammar notes landed in my lap and helped me get a firm grounding on the concepts presented.
 Sometimes, a picture or two might appear in order to illustrate a point.

 Going through each deck and working on the drills is said to increase your linguistic intuition and comprehension.

 One of Mango’s main strengths is its sleek interface.
 The screen features fonts, colors and designs that are easy on the eyes and light on the mind.
 And the team has recently (in 2019) updated the software for an even more intuitive and streamlined experience, and it has really paid off.

 Your dashboard gives you a well-thought-out layout of everything you’d want to do with Mango.
 There you can access lesson progress and review prompts under the “Learn” menu, as well as translation and dictionary tools under the “Tools” menu.